 What is missing?

-Rule engine that can change state of sensor based on events.
+A rule engine that can change the state of sensors based on events.

 There are a couple of concepts I’ve tried to follow while developing SSS:

 It is based on MQTT.
-MQTT is standard in IoT world with a lot of devices already supporting it.
+MQTT is a popular standard in the IoT world with a lot of devices already supporting it.

-Please see github for installation details and source code.
+Please go to Github for installation details and source code.

 I’ve learned a couple of things during development.
 I think I like React more than Vue.
-MVVM approach of Vue is nice, but observable variables didn’t always work as expected.
-Kotlin is superb technology even on backend, but Ktor is not opinionated at all, so I needed to figure out a lot of stuff like which database to use and what is database connection pool :)
+The MVVM approach of Vue is nice, but observable variables didn’t always work as expected.
+Kotlin is a superb technology even on the backend, but Ktor is not opinionated at all, so I needed to figure out a lot of stuff, like which database to use and what is the database connection pool :)

-I need to mention great support from Netguru in developing this tool.
-Not only I have opportunity to promote it here, host it on netguru github, but also great people on Vue team helped me with this framework.
-Growing in Netguru is a pleasure :)
+I need to mention the great support I received from Netguru in developing this tool.
+Not only do I have the opportunity to promote it here and host it on Netguru’s Github, but also great people from the Vue team helped me with this framework.
+Growing at Netguru is a pleasure :)